PL/SQL - IF-THEN-ELSE Statement

 If the Boolean expression condition evaluates to true, then the if-then block of code will be executed otherwise the else block of code will be executed.

-Let us try a complete example that would illustrate the concept:
+Let us try an example that will help you understand the concept −

 DECLARE a number(3) := 100; BEGIN -- check the boolean condition using if statement IF( a < 20 ) THEN -- if condition is true then print the following dbms_output.put_line('a is less than 20 ' ); ELSE dbms_output.put_line('a is not less than 20 ' ); END IF; dbms_output.put_line('value of a is : ' || a); END; /